-- 2. Pursuant to 24 CFR § 578.25, acceptable evidence of site control is a deed or lease.
+- 4. Pursuant to 24 CFR §578.25, acceptable evidence of site control is a deed or lease.
 Absent a current deed or lease, an Applicant may use assessor's parcel information to establish ownership for Applicant or subrecipient-owned sites.
 If grant funds will be used for acquisition, acceptable evidence of site control will be a purchase agreement.
 Site control must be maintained through the operation period of the Activity.
-Activities that are expected to last one year must have documented site control for that year.
-If site control is expected to expire during the open Activity period, the Applicant must document that either an alternative site will be made available or that the Activity operators intend to extend or renew the lease on the existing site. - 3.
+Activities are expected to last one year. - 5.
+Must have documented site control for that year.
+If site control is expected to expire during the open Activity period, the Applicant must document that either an alternative site will be made available or that the Activity operators intend to extend or renew the lease on the existing site. - 6.
 Applicants must include the Jurisdiction name, initial all pages, sign, and submit the Certifications and Statement of Assurances (Appendix J) with their application to meet threshold.
 Please review the Statement and confirm compliance with each requirement.
 Failure to comply with the certifications and assurances may result in disqualification, recapture of federal funds, and debarment.

-Applicants that fail to submit complete Certifications and Statement of Assurances at application submittal will be disqualified without exception or appeal. - 4.
-Pursuant to 24 CFR § 570.486, applications must follow CDBG Public Participation regulations.
+- 7. Pursuant to 24 CFR §570.486, applications must follow CDBG Public Participation regulations.
 Applicants must provide documentation that the Citizen Participation requirements have been met.
 Documentation must include proof of public noticing, information provided during the public hearing or public meeting, and public comments received during the public participation, including Jurisdiction responses to comments.
-Additional information about public participation requirements can be found in Appendix C. - 5.
-The application includes a completed Authorizing Resolution approved by the Applicant's governing board.
-The authorizing resolution designates a person or persons responsible for, and authorized to, execute all documents related to the application of CDBG funds.
-Applicants are required to use the Department's Sample Resolution of the Governing Body.
-For reference, please see Appendix D.
+Additional information about public participation requirements can be found in Appendix C. - 8.
+The application includes a completed Authorizing Resolution using the required Department-approved Authorizing Resolution form and approved by the Applicant's governing board.
+The Authorizing Resolution designates a person or persons responsible for, and authorized to, execute all documents related to the application of CDBG funds.